-Rest assured that your family will have so much fun in Quebec City that you will be planning a return visit on your way home!
+Rest assured that your family will find plenty of things to do in Quebec City that you will be planning a return visit on your way home!
 (Lisa of Gone with Family)

 Best Family Beach Vacations in the Caribbean and Mexico

-If your kids are interested in swimming, fun, food, and adventure, Jamaica ticks all those boxes!
+Jamaica with kids is amazing with all of the swimming, fun, food, and adventure!
 Relax on the gorgeous beaches, go tubing down a river, listen to reggae, join the Jamaican bobsled team and speed down a mountain, take a cooking class and learn to make your own jerk chicken, or brave a zip line course through the jungle.

-Jamaica is renowned for their hospitality.
-You can stay at one of the country’s luxurious all-inclusive resorts, or at the family-friendly FDR Resort where each room comes with its own nanny who can watch your kids at the resort or go on excursions with your whole family!
+Jamaica is renowned for its hospitality.
+You can stay at one of the country’s luxurious all-inclusive resorts, or at the family-friendly Franklyn D. Resort where each room comes with its own nanny who can watch your kids at the resort or go on excursions with your whole family!

 Jamaica has been considered unsafe at times, and while, like any country, there are areas that tourists should probably avoid, it is generally safe.
 However, I highly recommend hiring a private driver and guide, which you can do for around $50-100/day.
 The price is well worth your peace of mind and not too much more expensive than renting a car.
 (Vanessa at Wanderlust Crew)

 As you know, we love Puerto Rico and are happy to see it thriving after Hurricane Maria.
 The city of San Juan is a bustling port city once again, El Yunque rain forest has mostly recovered, and the bioluminescent bay is coming back to life.